Checklist for Securing and Hardening your Server Environment

 - Keep Security applications updated

-- Use very strong passwords, especially for Administrative passwords
+- Have users use very strong passwords or passphrases, especially for Administrative passwords

 - Rotate credentials & keys